V4Fire/Client/src/components/base/b-router/README.md

 });
 ```

-The router saves the scroll coordinates each time it changes to a different route to re-establish its position with `back/forward` options.
+The router saves the scroll coordinates each time it changes to a different route to re-establish its position when using `back/forward` navigation.

 #### Redirecting to another route

-We can specify logic when one route will be automatically redirected to another.
+We can define logic so that one route will be automatically redirected to another.

 ```js
 export default {